dehercar/portfolio/README.md

 - Join Price Update Requests and issued Invoices data to find Productivity GAP comparing prices using efficient conditional Joins with relevant date fields among others.

 The Tableau dashboard was made with features such as merge datasources, blend relationships, use of parameters, LOD expressions, etc.

+### Blacklist System
+The objective of this project is to have a control of blocked phone numbers and emails.

+This project was implemented using Windows Forms automated with Excel Macros as GUI and connected to SQL Server database secured by Windows Authentication.

+**Git and Github for version control in all projects **